sfu-bigdata/secretsauce-precise-wakeword-model-maker/README.md

 # Usage
+Note: Don't forget to activate your venv: `source venv/bin/activate`

-Run `python -m data_prep` to start the Precise Wakeword Model Maker, or run in the command line with arguments:
+Run `python data_prep` to start the Precise Wakeword Model Maker, or run in the command line with arguments:
 * `-h` or `--help`
 * `-t` or `--tts-generation`
 * `-b` or `--base-model`